-The entry-level dual cassette decks sold today by brands like ION, Pyle, Marantz, Renkforce, and Auna are actually based on a design that been in production since at least 1991, and were originally sold as part of a matched audio component system also including an amplifier, tuner, CD player, etc., as explained in this video:
+The entry-level dual cassette decks sold today by brands like ION, Pyle, Marantz, Renkforce, and Auna are actually based on a design by Fortex Industrial Ltd. that been in production since at least 1991, and were originally sold as part of a matched audio component system also including an amplifier, tuner, CD player, etc., as explained in this video:

 However, despite looking virtually unchanged since the 1990s (aside from slight styling changes and the addition of a USB output), the internal workings of these decks have unfortunately been cheapened out over time, and their performance and reliability have suffered as a result.
 They've gradually switched from using genuine Tanashin mechanisms and good-quality motors from legitimate manufacturers to cheaper knockoff mechanisms -- not made or authorized by Tanashin -- and inferior, often counterfeit motors.